 The short answer is yes, which is great news for business owners looking to build their business credit and who are confident that they can make on-time payments on Working Capital Terms.

-AmEx will report payment history on small business loans in the same way that it does for AmEx OPEN cardholders.
+Amex will report payment history on small business loans in the same way that it does for American Express OPEN cardholders.
 Both positive and negative payment history will be reported to the Small Business Financial Exchange (SBFE), and negative information will be reported to Dun & Bradstreet.

 Who Will Working Capital Terms Be Good For

-At rates competitive with bank rates, AmEx’s Working Capital Terms are bridging the cost gap between bank loans and alternative loan providers.
-This product is invite only, and according to Bloomberg News correspondent Jenny Surane, AmEx “goes for the cream of the crop with any of their loans, so existing customers are who they are targeting.”
+At rates competitive with bank rates, Amex’s Working Capital Terms are bridging the cost gap between business loans and alternative loan providers, and looking to avoid using credit and debit cards.
+This product is invite only, and according to Bloomberg News correspondent Jenny Surane, Amex “goes for the cream of the crop with any of their loans, so existing customers are who they are targeting.”

 Customers who work with a number of vendors and lack the flexibility of trade terms will benefit from this product—in other words, if you work with vendors who require you to pay upfront or within a few days, this will be a low-cost product to try out should an invite end up in your inbox.